The following professionals lent their expertise to this article:

 Eligibility

-Applicants must be Asian or Pacific Islander, have legal status to be in the United States, plan to enroll in a United States college and have at least a 2.7 GPA.
+Applicants must be Asian or Pacific Islander, have legal status to be in the United States, plan to enroll in an undergraduate program at a United States college, demonstrate financial need, and maintain a minimum 2.7 GPA.

 How to Apply